 YEAR 3: This course is for students in Year 12.
 This course can only be selected by students who have completed Year 1 and 2 of the course.
-(Offered in 2026)

 Availability: Students must choose this for the whole year.
 Students will not be able to enter for second semester.